nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ____________________________________________________________________________
      COMMAND   FORMAT                                                PURPOSE
      --------  --------------------------------------                -------
+     add       /add u/{UNIVERSITY_NAME} m/{MODULE_CODE}              Adds input Partner University module code to input university list add       /add u/{UNIVERSITY_NAME} m/{MODULE_CODE}              Adds a lesson for the input module code to the timetable for the input d/{DAY_OF_THE_WEEK} st/{START_TIME} en/{END_TIME}
+     create    /create u/UNIVERSITY_NAME_IN_UNDERSCORES              Creates an empty module list for the input university delete    /delete u/{UNIVERSITY_NAME}                           Deletes input university list delete    /delete u/{UNIVERSITY_NAME} m/{MODULE_CODE}           Deletes input module from the university list delete    /delete u/{UNIVERSITY_NAME} m/{MODULE_CODE}           Deletes input lesson from the university's timetable d/{DAY_OF_THE_WEEK} st/{START_TIME} en/{END_TIME}
+     exit      /exit                                                 Terminates the program
-     help      /help                                                 Displays eligible user commands for the program create    /create u/UNIVERSITY_NAME_IN_UNDERSCORES              Creates an empty module list for the input university favourite /favourite add/UNIVERSITY_NAME_IN_UNDERSCORES         Adds a university list to the user's favourites favourite /favourite del/UNIVERSITY_NAME_IN_UNDERSCORES         Deletes a university list from the user's favourites favourite /favourite VIEW                                       View the user's favourite university lists exit      /exit                                                 Terminate the program
+     favourite /favourite add/{UNIVERSITY_NAME}                      Adds a university list to the user's favourites favourite /favourite del/{UNIVERSITY_NAME}                      Deletes a university list from the user's favourites favourite /favourite VIEW                                       Displays the user's favourite university lists help      /help                                                 Displays eligible user commands for the program list      /list MODULES                                         Lists all existing university modules mappings that are approved in the format:
-     view      /view LISTS                                           Displays all existing university lists that have been created by the user view      /view u/UNIVERSITY_NAME_IN_UNDERSCORES                Displays all the modules that have been added to the user's input university's list in the format:
+                                                                     [PU Module Code] [PU Module Title] [PU Module Credits] | [NUS Module Code] [NUS Module Title] [NUS Module Credits] in NUS list      /list UNIVERSITIES                                    Lists all universities with module mappings available in database list      /list m/{MODULE_CODE}                                 Lists all module mappings for input NUS module code in database list      /list u/{UNIVERSITY_NAME}                             Lists all module mappings offered by input university in database view      /view LISTS                                           Displays all existing university lists that have been created by the user view      /view u/{UNIVERSITY_NAME}                             Displays all the modules that have been added to the user's input university's list in the format:
-                                                                     [Home University Module Code] [Home University Module Title] | [Partner University Module Code] [Partner University Module Title] | [Equivalent NUS Credits] view      /view DELETE_HISTORY                                  Displays up to 5 most recent modules that the user has deleted list      /list MODULES                                         Displays all existing university modules mappings that are approved in the format:
+                                                                     [Home University Module Code] [Home University Module Title] | [PU Module Code] [PU Module Title] | [Equivalent NUS Credits] view      /view TIMETABLES                                      Displays all timetables for list of universities created by user view      /view DELETE_HISTORY                                  Displays up to 5 most recent modules that the user has deleted
-                                                                     [Partner University Module Code] [Partner University Module Title] [Partner University Module Credits] | [NUS Module Code] [NUS Module Title] [NUS Module Credits] in NUS list      /list UNIVERSITIES                                    Displays all universities with module mappings available in database list      /list m/MODULECODE                                    List all module mappings for NUS MODULECODE in database list      /list u/UNIVERSITY_NAME_IN_UNDERSCORES                List all module mappings offered by UNIVERSITY in database add       /add u/UNIVERSITY_NAME_IN_UNDERSCORES m/MODULECODE    Add input Partner University module code to input university list delete    /delete u/UNIVERSITY_NAME_IN_UNDERSCORES m/MODULECODE Remove input Partner University module code from input university list delete    /delete u/UNIVERSITY_NAME_IN_UNDERSCORES              Delete input university list

-     Note: Words in UPPER_CASE are parameters that you should input as a user
+     Note: Words in curly brackets are parameters that you should input as a user
-     Note: There should not be spaces in parameters, replace with underscore instead
+     Note: There should not be spaces in parameters, replace with underscores instead
 ____________________________________________________________________________
 ```